 - In-person transactions are available by appointment at our Esperanza Crossing, La Frontera, Pond Springs locations.
 Please see below for direct contact information.

 - If you are worried about your ability to make your upcoming loan payments, Amplify is offering deferment options available to eligible borrowers.
 See below for more information.

 - If you included your direct deposit information on your 2018 or 2019 tax returns, you Economic Impact Payment (or stimulus check) will be directly deposited to your Amplify account.
 Visit the IRS website to check your upcoming payment status.

 How Often Are You Reviewing Your COVID-19 Safety Plans?

 As members of the Austin business community, we receive frequent updates from city and state officials on how best to combat the spread of COVID-19.
 As long as the COVID-19 outbreak persists, our leadership team will meet daily to ensure that our internal processes are in keeping with the most recent Texas Department of Health guidance.

 Is Amplify Impacted by Austin's "Stay Home" Orders?

-The current Austin-Travis County "Stay Home Save Lives" order will be in effect until Saturday, August 15.
+The current Austin-Travis County "Stay Home, Mask, and Otherwise Be Safe" order is currently scheduled to be in effect through December 2020.
 This order reinforces many of the social distancing and hygiene practices established in our communities over the previous months.